spiffe/helm-charts-hardened/examples/openshift/README.md

 # Recommended setup for installing Spire on Openshift

 > **Note**: This functionality is under development.
-It works but has no automated testing and will have security tightened in the figure.
+It works but has no automated testing and will have security tightened in the future.

 This deployment works only with Openshift version 4.13 or higher.
 Get the Openshift platform here: [try.openshift.com](try.openshift.com)